 - Although we do write for other publications, including the Isle of Wight County Press, everything written under the Matt and Cat name will follow these same standards unless we explicitly state otherwise.

 Some people – usually people who’ve been on the rough edge of one of our reviews – really would like to find out who we are so they can put a stop to our activities.
 They write to our Internet Service Provider.
 They write to Matt’s employer, they write to Cat’s employer.
 They engage solicitors, and investigators.
 They ask questions of our friends.
 Seriously, all these things have happened.
 So far, if you’re reading this we are still here.
 So we thought it worth setting out our policy on anonymity for the avoidance of doubt.

-We, as Matt and Cat, wish to remain anonymous and do not wish to publish pictures of themselves.
+We, as Matt and Cat, wish to remain anonymous and do not wish to publish pictures of ourselves, or not often anyway.
 This is purely to facilitate anonymous reviewing.
 We have no wish to hide from our responsibilities or appear to be devious.
 We can be contacted through this website at any time, and will answer enquiries using our real names in all likelihood.
 Plenty of people know who we are and where we live and work, and who our families are, and so on.
 You are not alone if you have discovered these things, and we won’t be worried if you threaten to reveal them.
 However if you do, you risk spoiling the enjoyment of those who do like to read this website.

 So please do not contact our employers and complain about this website.
 It is nothing to do with them.
 The website is a private enterprise published solely by Pinkeye Graphics Ltd, to whom all enquiries may be addressed using the link at the bottom of every page.